zomux/nmtlab/README.md

     print(OPTS.result_path)
 ```

-Finally, here are the codes for evaluate then BLEU score.
+Finally, here are the codes for evaluate the BLEU score.
 ```python
 # Evaluation phase
 if OPTS.evaluate or OPTS.all: